pypy/pypy/pypy/doc/build.rst

 To run untranslated tests, you need the Boehm garbage collector libgc.

-On recent Debian and Ubuntu (like 17.04), this is the command to install all build-time dependencies::
+On recent Debian and Ubuntu (16.04 onwards), this is the command to install all build-time dependencies::

     apt-get install gcc make libffi-dev pkg-config zlib1g-dev libbz2-dev \